 Overview

-- Courses will prepare students with fundamental skills in critical thinking and analysis, data collection and management, and supporting laboratory and field technologies.
+- Learn fundamental skills in critical thinking and analysis, data collection and management, and supporting laboratory and field technologies.

-- Curriculum can be tailored to a student’s particular interest within the broad field of biology.
+- Tailor classes to your particular interests within the field of biology.

 - Prepare to enter professional programs in medicine, research, and biomedical engineering.